Social Work BA (Hons)*

 The dissertation is to be literature based and as such students will not be completing empirical research.
 Students are allocated to a dissertation supervisor drawn from the teaching team at the beginning of the year.

 |UCAS Tariff Points||Minimum of 120 UCAS Tariff points must come from a minimum of two A Levels (or equivalent).
 Additional points can be made up from a range of alternative qualifications.|

 |Irish Leaving Certificate||Minimum of 120 Tariff Points from Higher Level qualifications only|

 |Welsh Baccalaureate||This qualification can only be accepted in conjunction with other relevant qualifications|

-|Subject Requirements||In addition, you need a GCSE Grade C or above in English and Mathematics (Grade 4 or above in the new grading system).
-Offers will be subject to a successful interview, a satisfactory Health Check Statement and application to the Disclosure and Barring Service.
+|Subject Requirements||In addition, you need a GCSE Grade C or above in English (Grade 4 or above in the new grading system).
+Offers will be subject to a successful interview, a satisfactory Health Check Statement and application to the Disclosure and Barring Service (unfortunately, due to requirements of the placement providers we are unable to consider any applicants with convictions within 5 years of the start of the course).
 Please note that this professional qualification can be greatly oversubscribed so applicants are advised to apply early.|

 |Specific Country Requirements||Select your country|

 Non-UK applicants should achieve a minimum score of 7.0 overall in the International English Language Testing System (IELTS) assessment (or an equivalent assessment).

 We also accept a wide range of International Qualifications.
 For more information, please visit our English Language Requirements page.